NVIDIA/gpu-rest-engine/README.md

 ## Benchmarking performance
 We can benchmark the performance of our classification server using any tool that can generate HTTP load.
-We included a Dockerfile for a benchmarking client using a modified version of [rakyll/boom](https://github.com/rakyll/boom):
+We included a Dockerfile for a benchmarking client using [rakyll/hey](https://github.com/rakyll/hey):
 ```
 $ docker build -t inference_client -f Dockerfile.inference_client .
 $ docker run -e CONCURRENCY=8 -e REQUESTS=20000 --net=host inference_client